pvcraven/2019_spring_web_dev/source/final/knouse/index.rst

     </body>
     </html>

-The code above is the most basic example for how to show text and images using AMP.
+The code above is a basic example for how to show text and images using AMP.
 As you can see, AMP is very similar to HTML in its use of tags.
 For anyone proficient in HTML, AMP would be fairly easy to pick up.